namunokaze/vless-win-starter-oneclick/README.md

 - A-way.
 Run the `.bat` again.
 Press any key.
 Close the window.
 - B-way.
 Go to system settings, find `proxy` (system proxy), disable it.

-After you disabled proxy, it can take some time to actually reset to your default network mode (0-60 sec usually).
+After you disabled proxy, it can take some time to reset to your default network mode (0-60 sec usually).
+If it does not, go to system settings, find `proxy` (system proxy), just look at it and close the window.
+Windows-magic!

 ## How to check if proxy works